DaniLoBerr/DaniLoBerr/README.md

 |---|---|
 | **Using professionally** | Python · SQL · REST API testing · Flask · SQLite · Chrome DevTools / Network analysis · Test design & defect reporting |
 | **Building through the roadmap below** | FastAPI · PostgreSQL · SQLAlchemy · pytest · Playwright · Docker · GitHub Actions · Redis · Celery · Terraform · AWS · OpenTelemetry · Locust |

-I keep these two lists separate on purpose.
-The first one is what I can defend today; the second one is where I'm going, and every item ends up in a public repo where I actually build it.

 ---